 What are the benefits of chemotherapy?

-- Chemotherapy is the most effective single treatment for some types of cancer, offering the best opportunity for remission, while at the same time preserving a good quality of life.
+• Chemotherapy is the most effective single treatment for some types of cancer, offering the best opportunity for remission and for preserving a good quality of life.
 A good example of this type of cancer is lymphoma (also called lymphosarcoma).

-- Occasionally, chemotherapy will be used alone for the treatment of cancers in which it is not possible to perform surgical removal or radiation therapy, or in cancers that have already metastasized (spread).
+• Occasionally, chemotherapy will be used alone for the treatment of cancers in which it is not possible to perform surgical removal, radiation therapy, or in cancers that have already metastasized (spread).
 In most of these cases, the goal of treatment is not to cure the cancer but rather to improve the patient’s quality of life temporarily by reducing pressure, bleeding, or pain.